Manecas1221212/romance/chapter_06.md

 But addiction had a gravity.
 No matter how many times Andrew pulled her back, she fell.

 The call came on a Thursday morning.
 Andrew took it in the studio.
-Anna was in a meeting when her phone buzzed—three missed calls from Andrew, then a text: *Mia.
+Anna was in a meeting when her phone buzzed—three missed calls from Andrew, then a text: *It's Mia.
 Please come home.*

 She left the building without explaining.
 In the car, she called him back.
 His voice when he answered was hollow.

 "She's gone," he said.
 He wasn't crying yet.
 He was just stating it like a fact that hadn't arrived yet.

-Anna drove faster than she should have.
+Anna told the driver to drive faster than he should have.
 When she got home, she found him sitting on the studio floor, phone still in his hand, paint on his forearm.

 Anna knelt.
 She held him.
 She called his mother.
 She made lists—funeral home, obituary, flowers, logistics.
-It was what she did.
-Control the edges when the center collapsed.
+It was what she had to do.
+Andrew, who always managed everything at home, who always held the family together while she worked—he was shattered.

 The kids took it quietly.
 Sophie cried into her pillow.
 Jake, being only eight, asked if people went to heaven when they were sick.
 Andrew said yes because the alternative was a conversation nobody was ready for.